June 21, 2025 (5mo ago) — last updated November 5, 2025 (14d ago)

 From Autopilot to Active Participation

-Many people confuse familiarity with self-awareness.
 Being self-aware means distinguishing the story you tell yourself from the facts.
 Instead of “I’m just an anxious person,” notice, “I feel anxious when a deadline approaches.”
 That shift turns you from a passenger into the driver of your life.

 Day-to-day examples:

-• Recognizing mental loops and choosing to redirect attention.
+• Recognizing mental loops and redirecting attention.

 • Turning down a higher-paying job because you value autonomy and know you’d be drained.